-Diamond Hours are where someone really makes a difference.
+Diamond Hours are the time where someone makes a difference.

 A school of thought determines that even the best marketing employees waste most of their working week.
-During the short time they are effective, they make a huge difference.
-I have coined my own term for this productive time – the Diamond Hours.
+During the short period they are effective, they make a huge difference.
+We coined a term for this productive time – the Diamond Hours.

 The research suggests little of their paid week is productive and only 20 per cent of their time is worthwhile.

-Even the most effective employees will be inefficient most of the time and probably earn their corn for just three or four Diamond Hours a week.
+Even the most productive employees will be inefficient most of the time and probably earn their corn for just three or four Diamond Hours a week.

 Take a good £50,000 marketing employee working a 40-hour week.
 I know that’s quite a high salary for most small businesses, but 50,000 and 40 are round numbers and help me prove my point.